David A. Kenny

 For relationship accuracy, normative relationship accuracy measures the extent to which a given perceiver is able (or unable) to recognize that target is typical, more (or less) so than other perceivers and other targets.
 This is not an easy concept to get a handle on.
 Distinctive relationship accuracy refers to extent that a given perceiver does especially well (or poor) at judging a particular target on a given trait.
 By exceptionally well or poor is meant that perceiver-target pair does better or worse than would be expected by the perceiver’s distinctive accuracy score and the target’s distinctive accuracy score.

-In an unpublished paper, Megan Goldring, Taeyun Jung, and I have proposed extending the SRM to allow for individual differences.
+Megan Goldring, Taeyun Jung, and I (2024) have proposed extending the SRM to allow for individual differences.
 We introduce four new parameters:

 Sensitivity or c: Some perceivers have more target variance than do others.